 The following are some of the most popular horse racing events at top online bookmakers around the world:

 Held annually at Aintree Racecourse near Liverpool in England, the Grand National is the most valuable jump race in Europe with recent prize funds surpassing £1 million.
 Known as the ‘ultimate test of horse and rider’, the race encompasses many difficult elements, such as higher fences and a longer distance, which distinguish it from other National Hunt races.
-The Grand National is a popular gambling event in British and Irish culture, remaining distinctly popular with those who do not often bet, alongside the masses of regular horse racing fans.
+The Grand National is a popular gambling event in British and Irish culture, distinctly so with those who do not often bet, alongside the masses of regular horse racing fans.
 An estimated 500 million people watch the Grand National each year in over 140 countries.

 The Kentucky Derby is often referred to as the ‘Run for the Roses’ due to the winner of the race being covered in a blanket of 554 red roses upon victory.
 It is the final of the Kentucky Derby Festival.
 A thoroughbred race that takes place over 1 and a quarter miles, the derby has amassed a massive following in the USA and further afield, and is famous for its short but exciting distance.
 Attendance at the event is the highest for any horse race in America and usually beats the attendance of other stake races, including the Preakness Stakes and the Breeders’ Cup.